mueller-marcel/Phone-Number-Parser/README.md

 1. Download the "PhoneNumberParser.exe" from the latest release
 2. Execute the .exe file on your local machine

+* The required user story can be found in the folder "Documentation"

 ## System requirements

 * OS: Windows 7 or later version